The Vibrant Resort Where There’s Always Something Going On

 The Village welcomes the Les Arcs Film Festival every year.
 And when the movies come to the mountains, you may well encounter a film star in a shop or restaurant, or by the pool.
 This cultural event in a unique setting offers the opportunity to discover more than 120 films, professional events and other offbeat, movie-related activities.
 The resort dedicates its ski slope “Slope of Fame / Piste des Étoiles” to the stars who have come to this original cultural event in recent years

-Welcome in the new year with an open-air dancefloor on the Clocktower place with a DJ and live musician before celebrating the arrival of the new year with a sparkling firework display on New Year’s Eve.
+Welcome in the new year with a DJ and live music before celebrating the arrival of the new year with a sparkling firework display on New Year’s Eve.

 After a ‘Dantesque’ first edition, the Matra E-Fatbike championship returns to Arc 1950.
 The organisers, seduced by the unique décor of Arc 1950, wanted to make the Village the only night stage of the tour, on a snow-covered course.